The resurrection of Jesus of Nazareth after his unjust death stands at the very heart of the Christian faith.

 a Platonist will consider the words “all” and “red” as examples of abstract objects (or universals) which determine its truth or falsehood.

-A Nominalist rejects the existence of abstract objects which are considered as being useful human conventions.
+A Nominalist rejects the existence of abstract objects which are considered to be useful human conventions.

 According to them, the above sentence can be rephrased as